 Birmingham City Council has awarded a contract to Urban Intelligence to undertake a city-wide review of land for homes using artificial intelligence.

 Maria Dunn, Birmingham’s Head of Development Policy, has said the council “are excited to work with Urban Intelligence and leverage the power of technology to leave no stone unturned in our search for new development sites.”
-Daniel Mohamed, founder and CEO of Urban Intelligence, is excited about the project’s potential: “As the largest local authority in Europe, the city will provide a fantastic opportunity to explore the use of geospatial methods for data-driven urban development at significant scale.”
-The exploration of novel technologies in the planning sector reflects the broader shift towards digitisation announced in the Planning White Paper released in August 2020.
+Daniel Mohamed, founder and CEO of Urban Intelligence, is aspirational about the project’s potential: “As the largest local authority in Europe, the city will provide a fantastic opportunity to explore the use of geospatial methods for data-driven urban development at significant scale.”
+The exploration of novel technologies in the planning sector reflects the broader shift towards digitisation announced in the Planning White Paper, released in August 2020.